New Bounds on Diffsequences: Powers of

-This contradicts that these must sum to at least $q2^q+1$, so it's impossible for a monochromatic $D$-diffsequence with respect to $P_t$ to have $q+2$ gaps of size $2^q$.
-Thus, there are at most $m+1$ gaps of size $2^m$ for $m=0,1,2,\cdots,q$ and the induction is complete. \end{proof}
+This contradicts that these must sum to at least $q2^q+1$, so it is impossible for a monochromatic $D$-diffsequence with respect to $P_t$ to have $q+2$ gaps of size $2^q$.
+Thus, there are at most $m+1$ gaps of size $2^m$ for $m=0,1,2,\dots,q$ and the induction is complete. \end{proof}

-Lemma \ref{smallgaps} gives a constant upper bound on the number of gaps smaller than $2^t$ in a monochromatic $D$-diffsequence with respect to $P_t$ and thus a lower bound in terms of $k$ on the number of gaps of size at least $2^t$.
-This gives a lower bound for $\Delta(D,k)$ that is linear in terms of $k$ and whose slope depends on $t$.
-Picking $t=\lfloor{\sqrt{2k}\rfloor}$ for a given $k$ is in fact enough to obtain an exponential lower bound of However, we will instead demonstrate a more refined series of colorings which gives a slightly better lower bound.
+Lemma \ref{smallgaps} gives a constant upper bound, $1+2+\dots+(t-1)=\frac{t(t-1)}{2}$, on the number of gaps smaller than $2^t$ in a monochromatic $D$-diffsequence with respect to $P_t$ and thus a lower bound of $k-1-\frac{t(t-1)}{2}$ on the number of gaps of size at least $2^t$.
+Summing the sizes of these gaps gives a lower bound for $\Delta(D,k)$ that is linear in terms of $k$ and whose slope depends on $t$:

+Picking $t=\lfloor{\sqrt{2k}\rfloor}$ for a given $k$ is in fact enough to obtain a lower bound of This bound has the same exponent as in Theorem \ref{main}, but differs by a factor of $\Theta(\sqrt{k})$.
+Building on our family of $P_t$ colorings, we will demonstrate a more refined series of colorings that achieves a slightly better lower bound.

 For $u\in\mathbb{Z}_{\geq{0}}$, let $P_{t,u}$ be the periodic coloring with a repeating block of size $2^{t+u}$ obtained by replacing each bit of $P_t$ by $2^u$ copies of itself.
 We call these $2^u$ consecutive $1$'s or $2^u$ consecutive $0$'s a \textit{sub-block}.
 Note that $P_{t,0}$ is simply ${P_t}$.